 Available to students across most programs in the Maxwell School, including on campus executive Two or three full-funding (tuition and stipend for one year of study) financial awards are provided from this endowed fund to students who are nationals of Peru, Bolivia, Ecuador, Venezuela and any other South American/Andean countries who intend to return to their home countries to work in the public or non-profit sector.

 These awards are administered through the Moynihan Institute of Global Affairs of the Maxwell School.
 Deadline for full consideration is February 1st.
 In order for the department to nominate an applicant for deSardon-Glass funding, the department must have officially admitted the student to their graduate program, therefore it is crucial that applicants submit a complete application, including all official test scores, to the department by the February 1st deadline.
 Admitted and qualified applicants will be nominated internally by the department for these awards, so a separate application is no longer necessary.

 Global Programs Awards for Internship & Program Support

-The Maxwell School has funds available to support MAIR and joint MAIR students participating in off-campus opportunities through established Global Programs or independent internships.
+The Maxwell School has funds available to support MAIR, MA in Public Diplomacy and Global Communications (PDGC) and joint MAIR students participating in off-campus opportunities through established Global Programs or independent internships.
 Meritorious students with financial need and a commitment to participate in off-campus opportunities are eligible to apply for an award each semester.
-MAIR graduate students will receive the award application via syr e-mail.
+MAIR and PDGC graduate students will receive the award application via syr e-mail.